Biden promises to be 'a president for all Americans'

 After a tumultuous year that began a new chapter of the civil rights movement as Americans took to the streets to protest against racial injustice and police brutality after the death of George Floyd, the swearing in was a remarkable achievement for a country that has often struggled to live up to its ideals of equality for all.

-Biden noted the historic nature of Harris' swearing in during his speech: "Don't tell me things can't change."
+Biden noted the historic nature of Harris' swearing in during his speech.

+"Here we stand looking out on the great Mall, where Dr. (Martin Luther) King (Jr.) spoke of his dream.
+Here we stand where 108 years ago, at another inaugural, thousands of protesters tried to block brave women marching for the right to vote.
+Today, we mark the swearing-in of the first woman in American history elected to national office, Vice President Kamala Harris," Biden said.

-Harris was sworn in on two Bibles -- one that belonged to former Supreme Court Justice Thurgood Marshall, one of her heroes who inspired her to pursue a career in the law, and that of Regina Shelton, a neighbor who cared for Harris and her sister Maya when they were growing up and attended church with her, where she was introduced to the teachings of the Bible.
-Harris has described Shelton as a "second mother to us."
+Harris was sworn in on two Bibles -- one that belonged to former Supreme Court Justice Thurgood Marshall, one of her heroes who inspired her to pursue a career in the law, and that of Regina Shelton, a neighbor who cared for Harris and her sister Maya when they were growing up and attended church with her.

+In soaring tones before a bipartisan audience -- that symbolized a moment of democracy restored after the turmoil of recent weeks -- Lady Gaga performed the National Anthem and Jennifer Lopez sang a medley of American musical selections including "This Land is your Land" and "America the Beautiful."

-Trump, who was the first president in more than 150 years to refuse to attend his successor's swearing-in ceremony, had arrived in Florida by the time Biden was sworn in.
+Trump, who was the first president in more than 150 years to refuse to attend his successor's swearing-in ceremony, arrived in Florida before Biden was sworn in.
+In Washington, more than 25,000 National Guard troops were in place to ensure that the nation's transfer of power took place peacefully.

-Former Vice President Mike Pence, who was in the Capitol when it was stormed by a violent mob earlier this month, and second lady Karen Pence walked out onto the inaugural stands to bipartisan applause.
+Unlike the former president, former Vice President Mike Pence, who was in the Capitol when it was stormed by Trump's supporters earlier this month and presided over the certification of the election results, and former second lady Karen Pence attended the inauguration -- walking out onto the inaugural stands to bipartisan applause.
+The incoming vice president and outgoing vice president and their spouses shared a laugh shortly before the Pences departed for private life.

-More than 25,000 National Guard troops were in place to ensure that the nation's transfer of power could take place peacefully.
+Speaking at the ceremony as the nation's first youth poet laureate, Amanda Gorman recited a poem about bridging divides that she finished on the night that Trump's supporters stormed the Capitol.

+"Somehow we've weathered and witnessed a nation that isn't broken, but simply unfinished," Gorman said in the poem she read after Biden's speech.
+"We've seen a force that would shatter our nation rather than share it.
+Would destroy our country if it meant delaying democracy.
+And this effort very nearly succeeded.
+But while democracy can be periodically delayed, it can never be permanently defeated."

 Trump leaves Washington